Senate confirms Merrick Garland is United States Attorney General | ExBulletin

 Senate confirms Merrick Garland is United States Attorney General

-WASHINGTON (AP) The Senate confirmed Merrick Garland would be the next United States Attorney General with a strong bipartisan vote, placing the much-respected veteran judge in office as President Joe Biden has vowed to restore the independence of the United States.
-Ministry of Justice.
+WASHINGTON The Senate confirmed on Wednesday that Merrick Garland is the next United States Attorney General with a strong bipartisan vote, placing the much-respected veteran judge in the post as President Joe Biden pledged to restore the Department’s reputation for independence.
+Justice.

-Garland will now inherit a Justice Department in the throes of a turbulent era under Trump, who insisted the attorney general must be loyal to him personally, a position that has damaged the department’s reputation.
+Garland will now inherit a Justice Department in the throes of a turbulent era under Trump, who insisted the attorney general and department must be loyal to him personally, damaging the department’s reputation.
 In the final month of Trump’s presidency, Attorney General William Barr resigned after refuting Trump’s false claims that widespread electoral fraud led to his defeat.

-Pressure on officials, including Barr and former Attorney General Jeff Sessions, on departments investigating his campaign’s ties to Russia, drew widespread criticism from Democrats over what they considered like the politicization of the country’s main law enforcement agencies.
+Trump’s pressure on officials, especially Barr and former Attorney General Jeff Sessions over the ministry’s investigation into his campaign’s ties to Russia, has drawn widespread criticism from Democrats over it. which they saw as the politicization of the country’s main law enforcement agencies.

 After Donald Trump spent four long four years hijacking the powers of the Justice Department for his own political gain, treating the Attorney General like his own defense attorney, America can breathe a sigh of relief that was to come. someone like Merrick Garland at the helm. the Justice Department, Majority Leader Chuck Schumer, DN.Y., said ahead of the vote.
 Someone with integrity, independence, respect for the rule of law and credibility on both sides of the aisle.